jmg5150/udacity-robond-project2/writeup.md

-## Project: Kinematics Pick & Place
+## Project 2: Kinematics Pick & Place
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+Project submission for the Udacity Robotics Software Engineer Nanodegree Jonathan Georgino

+---

+### This project writeup is based on the sample template provided in the base repo provided by Udacity.

 ---